Priority Development Areas • Priority Conservation Areas

 Cities and towns are places for people to live, but they are much more than that.
 They are places for people to also go to school, shop, work, and play.
 The neighborhoods that make up the cities and towns vary in character, size, and mix of activities that are offered.
 This idea is called complete communities and ABAG assists the 101 cities and towns and nine counties with regional planning services supporting local visions in the development of complete communities.

-These are two programs that work together to support local communities: Priority Development Areas (PDAs), locally identified infill development areas near transit; and Priority Conservation Areas (PCAs), regionally significant open spaces for which there exists a broad consensus for long-term protection.
+These are two programs that work together to support local communities: Priority Development Areas (PDAs), locally identified infill development areas near transit; and Priority Conservation Areas (PCAs), open spaces in need of protection that support the vitality of the region's natural systems, rural economy and human health.
 PDAs and PCAs are an integral part of the regional Plan Bay Area, an integrated land use and transportation plan, tackling pressing issues such as accommodating population growth while keeping the region affordable for all our residents, preserving open spaces, protecting our environment, accommodating transportation needs, and reducing greenhouse gas emissions.

 Priority Development Areas (PDAs) are areas that communities identified as possible areas to grow, nominated by the city or town council via resolution.
 They are generally areas of at least 100 acres where there is local commitment to developing more housing along with amenities and services to meet the day-to-day needs of residents in a pedestrian-friendly environment served by transit.
 To be eligible to become a PDA, an area had to be within an existing community, near existing or planned fixed transit or served by comparable bus service, and planned for more housing.PDA Application Form